tongyanxiang/MoD2/experiment/RUBiS/README.md

 abnormal time: 60.0s
 abnormal rate: 2.0%
 ```
-Also, the abnormla rate turns out better than our preprint paper due to the addition of activeDetector.
+Also, the abnormal rate turns out better than our paper due to the addition of activeDetector.